Skip to content

 Navigation config error mkdocs.yml: page listed but file missing

-You do not need to understand the entire pipeline to resolve most failures.
+Pipeline logs are written to be read by non-engineers as well as engineers.
+You do not need to understand the full pipeline to resolve most failures.
 You need to find the error message, trace it to the source file, and fix the specific problem it identifies.
-Pipeline logs are written to be read — even by non-engineers.

-At this point in the series, the full structure is visible:
+At this point, the full structure of a Docs-as-Code system is visible:

 Stage System Responsibility

-Validation Pull Request Human + Machine — review and automated checks
+Validation Pull Request Human and Machine, review and automated checks

 Each layer adds a specific kind of structure.
-Together they form a complete, auditable documentation delivery system.
+Together they form a complete, auditable documentation delivery system where every change is traceable, every deployment is consistent, and nothing reaches users without passing through the same sequence of checks.

 Summary

-• CI builds and tests documentation automatically after every merge; CD deploys it to the live environment without manual steps
+• CI builds and tests documentation automatically after every merge.
+CD deploys it to the live environment without manual intervention.

-• The --strict build flag makes documentation quality enforceable at the pipeline level
+• The --strict build flag makes documentation quality enforceable at the pipeline level, not just at the review stage.